Circle packing theorem: Graph drawing

+Circle packing has been used as a frequent tool in graph drawing, the study of methods for visualizing graphs.
 Fáry's theorem, that every graph that can be drawn without crossings in the plane using curved edges can also be drawn without crossings using straight line segment edges, follows as a simple corollary of the circle packing theorem: by placing vertices at the centers of the circles and drawing straight edges between them, a straight-line planar embedding is obtained.